Entongsu/work/work_log.md

 Because the location of the final points becomes far away from the original one, the points in the image seems to be smaller, but the distance between pair of points is unchanged.

+I also verify my coding by just changing the location of one point, the distance between pair of points is unchanged.
 ## Week 2
 ### 2021  January 18th